katexyu/6829-pset2/report/report.md

 # Contributions

 We pair programmed exercises A, B, and C. We came up with the idea for the PID controller together.
-Anish wrote the grid search.
+Anish wrote the grid search and plotting code.
+We came up with the idea of the PD controller together and pair programmed it.
+Kate programmed the PD controller with multiplicative decrease.